LivenBom/StoreKitHelper/README.md

 ### filteredProducts

-This is a simple migration solution: the product list is filtered by product ID, retaining the old product IDs so existing users don’t need to repurchase and can restore their purchases, while new users purchase through the new product IDs, achieving a smooth transition.
+This is a simple migration solution: the product list is filtered by product ID, retaining the old product IDs so existing users don't need to repurchase and can restore their purchases, while new users purchase through the new product IDs, achieving a smooth transition.

 ```swift
 enum AppProduct: String, InAppProduct {